LyubomirT/intense-rp-next/docs/features/updater.md

 - Select the `IntenseRP Next.exe` file
 - Confirm the update
 - Check if the app is currently running
-- Check for existing saved data
+- Check for existing saved data and executable
 - Backup the existing saved data
 - Download the latest version
 - Delete the old files